TristanMey/Bonefire-IRC-MERN/README.md

 # Bonefire

-ChatRoomX is a real-time chat application designed to offer an instant and interactive communication experience.
+Bonefire is a real-time chat application designed to offer an instant and interactive communication experience.
 Developed using the MERN stack (MongoDB, Express.js, React.js, Node.js), this project represents a versatile and scalable solution for online communication needs.

 ## Features